Varying Coefficient Model via Adaptive Spline Fitting: Adaptive spline fitting methods

 If \textsc{bic} in~(\ref{equ:polynomialspline_BIC}) is smaller for the corresponding new polynomial spline model with the new knots, the knots and fitted model are update.
 The steps are repeated until \textsc{bic} cannot be further minimized.
-The following three steps summarizes the algorithm: \begin{step} One-step adaptive spline: Run the one-step adaptive spline fitting algorithm for $(X_i,u_i,y_i)\ (i=1,\ldots,n)$.
-Denote $\hat{f}(X,u)$ as the fitted model and compute model \textsc{bic} with (\ref{equ:polynomialspline_BIC}). \end{step} \begin{step} Update knots with \textsc{bic}: For $j=1,\dots,p$, compute residual variable $r_i$ by (\ref{equ:residual}).
-Run the one-step adaptive spline fitting algorithm for the residual and predictor $j$, that is $(x_{i,j},u_i,r_i)\ (i=1,\ldots,n)$.
+The following three steps summarizes the algorithm: \begin{enumerate} \item global adaptive spline: Run the global adaptive spline fitting algorithm for $(X_i,u_i,y_i)\ (i=1,\ldots,n)$.
+Denote $\hat{f}(X,u)$ as the fitted model and compute model \textsc{bic} with (\ref{equ:polynomialspline_BIC}). \item Update knots with \textsc{bic}: For $j=1,\dots,p$, compute residual variable $r_i$ by (\ref{equ:residual}).
+Run the global adaptive spline fitting algorithm for the residual and predictor $j$, that is $(x_{i,j},u_i,r_i)\ (i=1,\ldots,n)$.
 Denote the new fitted model as $\hat{f}^j(X,u)$ and corresponding \textsc{bic} as $\textsc{bic}_j$.
-Note that when we assume different number of knots for each predictor, the term $p\{L(\lambda_0)+D+1\} \log(n)$ in \eqref{equ:polynomialspline_BIC} should be replaced by $\left\{\sum_{j=1}^p L_j(\lambda_0) + p(D+1)\right\} \log(n)$, where $L_k(\lambda_0)$ is the number of knots for predictor $j$. \end{step} \begin{step} Recursively update model: If $\min \textsc{bic}_j<\textsc{bic}$ and $j^*=\argmin \textsc{bic}_j$, update the current model by $\hat{f}(X,u)=\hat{f}^{j^*}(X,u)$, and repeat Step~\ref{step:update}.
-Otherwise return the fitted model $\hat{f}(X,u)$. \end{step} An alternative approach to model the heterogeneous relationships between coefficients is to replace the initial model in Step~\ref{step:initial} with $\hat{f}(X,u)=0$, and repeat the following two steps.
-However, starting from the one-step model is preferred because fitting to residual instead of the original response minimizes the mean squared error more efficiently.
+Note that when we assume different number of knots for each predictor, the term $p\{L(\lambda_0)+D+1\} \log(n)$ in \eqref{equ:polynomialspline_BIC} should be replaced by $\left\{\sum_{j=1}^p L_j(\lambda_0) + p(D+1)\right\} \log(n)$, where $L_j(\lambda_0)$ is the number of knots for predictor $j$. \item Recursively update model: If $\min \textsc{bic}_j<\textsc{bic}$ and $j^*=\argmin \textsc{bic}_j$, update the current model by $\hat{f}(X,u)=\hat{f}^{j^*}(X,u)$, and repeat Step~\ref{step:update}.
+Otherwise return the fitted model $\hat{f}(X,u)$. \end{enumerate} An alternative approach to model the heterogeneous relationships between coefficients is to replace the initial model in Step~\ref{step:initial} with $\hat{f}(X,u)=0$, and repeat the following two steps.
+However, starting from the global model is preferred because fitting to residual instead of the original response minimizes the mean squared error more efficiently.
 Simulation studies in Section~\ref{sec:simulation1} show that the predictor-specific knots can further reduce mean squared error for the fitted coefficient, compared with the global knot selection approach.